kuklysdomantas/Technical-QA-internship-task/README.md

 # Technical-QA-internship-task

-This is a "README" file for Technical QA internship task.
+This is a "README" file for Technical QA internship task for twoday.
 Personally I used PyCharm (version 2024.2).
 The code was written in Python (version 3.8.8).

 For PyCharm users: